vitalab/vitalab.github.io/article/_posts/2019-10-16-PickAndLearn.md

 The QAM runs parallel with the segmentation module to calculate weight values to apply to the loss from each sample.
 During training, the re-weighted loss is used for both the segmentation module and the QAM.

-The network used for the QAM is a VGG network, where the number of input channel is change to $$n + 1$$, where $$n$$ is the number of segmentation classes, to take both image and labels as input.
+The network used for the QAM is a VGG network, where the number of input channels is changed to $$n + 1$$, where $$n$$ is the number of segmentation classes, to take both image and labels as input.
 The final layer is also replaced by a one-channel average pooling layer to assess the weight for each sample in the mini-batch.

 The resulting loss used by the segmentation model then becomes: